bhenndricks/23cfeatures/draft-lab/draft-lab.md

 ````
 <copy>
-UPDATE s1.inventory_no_reservation
+UPDATE s1.inventory_no_reservations
-SET budget = budget - 100;
+SET budget = budget - 100 where ID = 1
 COMMIT;
 </copy>
 ````

-6. The window that freed up commit

---insert screen shot
+6. Once a window is freed up, proceed to the next step without executing any additional instructions.

-7. The window that freed up commit giving the error
+7. If the freed-up window encounters an error when committing, take note of the error message.

---insert screenshot

-An inssufficient budget amount causes an abort.
+Note: An insufficient budget amount causes an abort.

 ## Task 2: Lock-Free Reservations

 * using the same 3 windows

-1. Window 1 update t1(inventory_reservation) decrease a record by 100 but don’t commit
+1. Window 1 update t1(inventory_reservations) decrease a record by 100 but don’t commit

 ````
 <copy>
-UPDATE s1.inventory_reservation
+UPDATE s1.inventory_reservations
-SET budget = budget - 100;
+SET budget = budget - 100 where ID = 1;
 </copy>
 ````